McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 |Archit            |   18 hours|UML Diagram, Heroku Deployment and JUnit testing         |
 |Kathy             |   17 hours|User Case Diagrams, Documentation and Project Wiki        |
 |Mert              |   18 hours|UML Diagram and Requirements Model                        |

+## File Location
+All files related to Persistence layer is located in the Backend Folder All other files such as user case diagram, UML screenshot and requirements located in Deliverable1